Alois Brunner: Assassination attempts

 In 1961 and 1980, letter bombs were sent to Brunner while he was a resident in Syria.
 As a result of the letter bomb he received in 1961, he lost an eye, and in 1980, he lost the fingers on his left hand when the parcel blew up in his hands.
-A 2018 article in Newsweek by journalist Ronen Bergman disclosed that the 1961 bomb was sent by Military Intelligence Unit 188, a branch of the Israel Defense Forces, and was the first target of a new method of letter bomb that was developed for deployment against ex-Nazi scientists working for Gamal Abdel Nasser in developing missiles targeting Israel.
-The article, excerpted from Bergman's book Rise and Kill First, says that Brunner was located by Israeli spy Eli Cohen.
-According to information released by the Israeli intelligence agency Mossad, it was behind the 1980 bomb.
+A 2018 article in Newsweek by journalist Ronen Bergman disclosed that the 1961 bomb was sent by Military Intelligence Unit 188, a branch of the Israel Defense Forces (IDF), and was the first target of a new method of letter bomb that was developed for deployment against ex-Nazi scientists working for Gamal Abdel Nasser in developing missiles targeting Israel.
+The article, excerpted from Bergman's book Rise and Kill First (2018), says that Brunner was located by Israeli spy Eli Cohen.

+According to information released by the Israeli intelligence agency Mossad in 2017, it was behind the 1980 letter bomb attack.
+After intelligence gathering revealed that Brunner had previously bought herbs from an Austrian mail order firm, Mossad agents broke into its office to steal brochures and envelopes with the company logo.
+After a suitable explosive device was created in Israel, the agents then returned to the town in Austria where the office was located in order to post the letter bomb; however, the slot in the mailbox was too small for it to fit.
+This necessitated in the agents having to repackage the device into a smaller envelope with less explosives, which resulted in Brunner only being injured rather than being killed outright in the blast it created.

 Convictions in absentia

-Germany and other countries unsuccessfully requested his extradition.
+Germany and other countries unsuccessfully requested Brunner's extradition.
 He was twice sentenced to death in absentia in the 1950s; one of those convictions was in France in 1954.
 In August 1987, an Interpol "red notice" was issued for him.
 In 1995, German state prosecutors in Cologne and Frankfurt posted a $330,000 reward for information leading to his arrest.

-On 2 March 2001, he was found guilty in absentia by a French court for crimes against humanity, including the arrest and deportation of 345 orphans from the Paris region (which had not been judged in the earlier trials) and was sentenced to life imprisonment.
+On 2 March 2001, Brunner was found guilty in absentia by a French court for crimes against humanity, including the arrest and deportation of 345 orphans from the Paris region (which had not been judged in the earlier trials) and was sentenced to life imprisonment.
 According to Serge Klarsfeld, the trial was largely symbolic—an effort to honour the memories of victims.
 Klarsfeld's own father, arrested in 1943, was reportedly one of Brunner's victims.